sagi-meltzer/video-transcript/README.md

 # Frontend interview question

-## Clone
+## Clone and Run

 First, clone the repo.

-## Run

 This is a simple create-react-app application, install and run it.

 ## New feature